mlundine/BeachProfileTools/README.md

 Outputs a figure of the timeseries and a csv with the data (time, eastings, northings, cross-shore distance).

-Shown below is some fake data for Cape Henlopen:
+Shown below is some fake data for Cape Henlopen, where I made some shorelines that are migrating inward over time:

 ![example_transects](/images/transects2.JPG)